Kristina01111000/Drws_site/README.md

 fix the colors of the quiz matrix questions

-3/7/24
+3/28
-Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each
+Make slide for  the wellness self check on the homepage Update the 80Q to match the 40Q + additional paragraphs for 3rd graph Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each

-3/21

-Make slides for the 40Q and the wellness self check on the homepage -> get good screenshots for each for the slides, come up with a good sentence about them

-Update the 80Q to match the 40Q + additional paragraphs for 3rd graph